Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

 2. the need to make certain abstractions visible to other modules

 > System details that are likely to change independently should be the secrets of separate modules; the only assumptions that should appear between modules are those that are considered unlikely to change. **Every data structure is private to one module; it may be directly accessed by one or more programs within the module but not by programs outside the module.
 Any other program that requires information stored in a module's data structures must obtain it by calling module programs**.
-> arnas, D., Clements, P., and Weiss, D. 1983.
+> \- Parnas, D., Clements, P., and Weiss, D. 1983.
 Enhancing Reusability with Information Hiding.
 Proceedings of the Workshop on Reusability in Programming, Stratford, CT: ITT Programming, p.
 241.